-- Log in to the KnowBe4 application.
+- Sign in to the KnowBe4 application.

-The API security token is used to authenticate with KnowBe4 HTTP API.
+The API security token is used to authenticate with KnowBe4 API.
 To get the KnowBe4 API token, follow the steps below:

-- Log in to the KnowBe4 application.
+- Sign in to the KnowBe4 application as an Admin user.

-- Navigate to the Events section from left panel and click Settings.
+- Navigate to the Account Settings.

 If the Source is configured with the SIEM forward option, the metadata field